 The objective of the language learning diary is to improve your writing skills and active vocabulary.
 Furthermore, the diary will give you the opportunity to critically reflect on your personal language acquisition process, your development of cultural awareness, and to develop your thoughts and opinions about your interactions and experiences in Germany, in general, and Kassel, in particular.
 Feel free to include creative work such as anecdotes, poems, songs, etc. You can write about any topic, but try to link that topic to your personal linguistic and intercultural development and please write at least four times, even if briefly, about your interaction with your tandem partner.
 Also, use the language diary to incorporate and practice newly learned vocabulary.
-When you focus on your language acquisition, you are encouraged to 1) briefly describe the experience and the interaction, 2) record any specific words or phrases or grammar needed (especially any learned in class), 3) record any new words or phrases heard and even picked up, 4) identify gaps in your language and look up words or phrases that would have facilitated communication, 5) explain whether the communication was successful (i.e., "Did you achieve what you set out to?") and whether there was any new cultural learning involved, and 6) set/adjust personal learning goals (i.e., identify and tackle common errors, set targets for speaking more often and in more varied places, strive to activate new vocabulary, use more complex sentences, ask more questions, etc.).
+When you focus on your language acquisition, you are encouraged to 1) briefly describe the experience and the interaction, 2) record any specific words or phrases or grammar needed (especially any learned in class), 3) record any new words or phrases that would have facilitated communication, 5) explain whether the communication was successful (i.e., "Did you achieve what you set out to?") and whether there was any new cultural learning involved, and 6) set/adjust personal learning goals (i.e., identify and tackle common errors, set targets for speaking more often and in more varied places, strive to activate new vocabulary, use more complex sentences, ask more questions, etc.).
 This assignment will also provide feedback about your learning progress to the instructor and aids in designing customized tasks.
-You will hand in the language learning diary 4 times across the program (May 12, May 19, May 30, June 5), accounting for four new journal entries for each time you hand it in (minimum of one full page for each entry, double-spaced, and no more than two pages for each entry).
+You will hand in the language learning diary 4 times across the program (May 17, May 27, May 31, June 7), accounting for four new journal entries for each time you hand it in (minimum of 250 words and a maximum of 350 words for each entry, double-spaced).
 By writing frequently in a low-stakes environment, you will develop more fluency in your German writing skills.
 Your journal will be graded on the breadth and depth of your reflections, accuracy, complexity, as well as overall comprehensibility.

-The 5th (and last) submission (June 13), 2 pages, double-spaced) is a reflection on your intercultural and language learning progress and development.
+The 5th (and last) submission (June 17), 2 pages, Times New Roman, double-spaced) is a reflection on your intercultural and language learning progress and development.
 You are required to use your past journal entries to reflect on your learning journey in the program.
 Do you notice any development between your first journal entries and later entries (language learning, intercultural learning)?